 The original 802.11 specifications also included an option for frequency hopping spread spectrum (FHSS), but that has largely been abandoned.

-WiFi make use of adaptive modulation and varying levels of forward error correction to optimize transmission rate and error performance.
+WiFi uses adaptive modulation and varying levels of forward error correction to optimize transmission rate and error performance.

 As a radio signal loses power or encounters interference, the error rate will increase.
 Adaptive modulation means that the transmitter will automatically shift to a more robust, though less efficient, modulation technique in those adverse conditions.

-There are following issues which are assumed to be the cause of the sluggish adoption of Wi-Fi technology:
+There are a few issues that are assumed to be the cause behind the sluggish adoption of WiFi technology −

-Compatibility and Interpretability: One of the bigger problems with Wi-Fi is compatibility and interpretability; for example, 802.11a products are not compatible with 802.11b products, due to the different operating frequencies and 802.11a hotspots would not help a 802.11b client.
-Due to lack of standardization, harmonization and certification, different vendors come out with products that do not work with each other.
+Compatibility and Interoperability − One of the major problems with WiFi is its compatibility and interoperability.
+For example, 802.11a products are not compatible with 802.11b products.
+Due to different operating frequencies, 802.11a hotspots would not help an 802.11b client.
+Due to lack of standardization, harmonization, and certification, different vendors come out with products that do not work with each other.

-Billing Issues: Wi-Fi vendors are also looking for ways to solve the problem of back-end integration and billing that has dogged the roll-out of commercial Wi-Fi hotspots.
-Some of the ideas under consideration for Wi-Fi billing include per day, per hour and unlimited monthly connection fees.
+Billing Issues − WiFi vendors are also looking for ways to solve the problem of back-end integration and billing, which have dogged the roll-out of commercial WiFi hotspots.
+Some of the ideas under consideration for WiFi billing such as per day, per hour, and unlimited monthly connection fees.

 WiFi is a universal wireless networking technology that utilizes radio frequencies to transfer data.
-WiFi allows for high speed Internet connections without the use of cables or wires.
+WiFi allows high-speed Internet connections without the use of cables.

-Wi-Fi is a freedom, freedom from wires.
-It allows you to connect to the Internet from just about anywhere — a coffee shop, a bed in a hotel room or a conference room at work without wires.
-And the best thing of all, it's super fast - almost 10 times faster than a regular dial-up connection.
-Wi-Fi networks operate in the unlicensed 2.4 radio bands, with an 11 Mbps (802.11b) or 54 Mbps (802.11a) data rate, respectively.
+WiFi is a freedom – freedom from wires.
+It allows you to connect to the Internet from just about anywhere — a coffee shop, a hotel room, or a conference room at work.
+What’s more – it is almost 10 times faster than a regular dial-up connection.
+WiFi networks operate in the unlicensed 2.4 radio bands, with an 11 Mbps (802.11b) or 54 Mbps (802.11a) data rate, respectively.

-To access Wi-Fi, you need enabled devices (laptops or PDAs).
-These devices can send and receive data wirelessly from any location equipped with Wi-Fi access.
+To access WiFi, you need WiFi enabled devices (laptops or PDAs).
+These devices can send and receive data wirelessly in any location equipped with WiFi access.

-Now the focus in wireless is shifting to the wide area.
-WiMax, short for Worldwide Interoperability for Microwave Access, is defined in IEEE 802.16 standards is designed to deliver a metro area broadband wireless access (BWA) service, and is being promoted by the WiMax Forum.
+Now, the focus in wireless is shifting to wide area, i.e., WiMax.
+WiMax, short for Worldwide Interoperability for Microwave Access, is defined in IEEE 802.16 standards.
+It is designed to deliver a metro area broadband wireless access (BWA) service, and is being promoted by the WiMax Forum.

-WiMAX is similar wireless system to Wi-Fi, but on a much larger scale and at faster speeds.
-A nomadic version would keep WiMAX-enabled devices connected over large areas, much like today's cell phones.
+WiMAX is quite similar to WiFi, but on a much larger scale and at faster speeds.
+A nomadic version would keep WiMAX-enabled devices connected over a large area, much like today's cell phones.

-For more detail on WiMAX you can go through WiMAX Tutorial.
+For more detail on WiMAX, you can go through our WiMAX Tutorial.